hyperledger/indy-plenum/docs/source/transaction_author_agreement.md

 #### How ledger validates Transaction Author Agreement metadata in a request

-- If Transaction Author Agreement is not enabled, or if this is a request to POOL or CONFIG ledger, then
+- If this is a request to POOL or CONFIG ledger, then

     - If the request contains Transaction Author Agreement Acceptance metadata, then REJECT it.

     - Otherwise - ACCEPT

+- If Transaction Author Agreement is not enabled, then ACCEPT

 - If Transaction Author Agreement is required, and the request doesn't have Transaction Author Agreement Acceptance metadata, then REJECT

-- If Acceptance metadata's Transaction Author Agreement digest doesn't equal to the  digest of the latest Transaction Author Agreement on the ledger - REJECT
+- If Acceptance metadata's Transaction Author Agreement digest doesn't equal to the  digest of any active Transaction Author Agreement on the ledger - REJECT

 - If Acceptance metadata's acceptance mechanism is not in the latest Transaction Author Agreement Acceptance Mechanisms List, then REJECT

 - If Acceptance metadata's acceptance time is not in the acceptable interval, then REJECT

-  - The acceptable interval is defined as follows: `[LATEST_TAA_TXN_TIME - 2 secs; CURRENT_TIME + 2 secs]`, where `CURRENT_TIME` is a master Primary's time used for a 3PC batch the given request is ordered in.
+  - The acceptable interval is defined as follows: `[TAA_RATIFICATION_TIME - 2 secs; CURRENT_TIME + 2 secs]`, where `CURRENT_TIME` is a master Primary's time used for a 3PC batch the given request is ordered in.

 #### External Audit of Transaction Author Agreement Acceptance